 330 Wind Creek Blvd.

 Wetumpka, AL 36092

-Opening 2014, Wind Creek Wetumpka will be the home of a brand new hotel, featuring 283 luxurious rooms and a pool where you can lounge the day away.
-The Hotel will host 5 amazing restaurants and display a 16,000 gallon shark tank designed by the crew from the Animal Planet show, "Tank" when completed.
+Opening in March 2014, Wetumpka will be the home of a brand new hotel, Wind Creek Casino & Hotel featuring 283 luxurious rooms, 5 amazing restaurants and a pool where you can lounge the day away.
+Also on display will be a 16,000 gallon shark tank designed by the crew from the Animal Planet show, "Tank".

 Wind Creek Wetumpka casino to open in December; hotel to open in early 2014

 Wind Creek nears completion: Property manager Cody Williamson leads a tour through Wind Creek Wetumpka on Thursday, Oct.
 24, 2013.
 The Casino portion is on track to open in Dec.
 17. (Montgomery Advertiser, Amanda Sowards)